dyhes/zulip/templates/zerver/help/logging-in.md

 account, you can later log in using GitHub, as long as your Google account and GitHub account use the same email address.

-## Log in to a Zulip organization for the first time
+## Log in to a Aloha organization for the first time

 {start_tabs}

 {tab|web}

-1. Go to the Zulip URL of the organization.
+1. Go to the Aloha URL of the organization.

 1. Follow the on-screen instructions.